Skip to main content

 Filter fields

 Available filter fields depend on the resource.
-Common filters include:

 FilterDescription

-updated_atFilter by the time records were last updated.
+updated_atRange filter on the time records were last updated.

-personFilter by person.
+personFilter by person ID.

-companyFilter by company.
+companyFilter by company ID.

 Job statuses